 The big priority this year is to get “The Fastest White Man In The World” into full development.
 This will be Matt Norman’s feature film directorial debut.
 The film tells the story of Australia’s fastest man, Peter Norman, who in 1968 was not only the silver medalist of the 200m at the Mexico City Olympics but who also stood side by side with fellow athletes, Tommie Smith and John Carlos in the famous “Black Power Salute”.
 Matt’s final chapter to ten years of telling this story to the World through the International Award winning documentary feature “Salute”, and the book “The Peter Norman Story” by Pan Macmillan, will finally be told to a Worldwide audience on the big screen.

-Matt is currently on the second draft of the screenplay and, in collaboration with his partner, Ian Hale, is bringing on partners to help get this story told.
+Matt is currently on the second draft of the screenplay and is bringing on partners to help get this story told.

 Matt Norman is currently in post production on the short film “To The Tap” which tells the story of the part Aboriginal People have played in conservation and water management throughout Victoria’s waterways to maintain drinkable water in our towns and cities.
 We’ve come along way in the last century and we continue to use traditional methods to manage and conserve our waterways.
 Executive Produced by Nova Peris who was also involved in Matt’s recent award winning short film “I’ll stand with you” for VICSPORT.